 We are focused on the needs of software operations experts and practitioners, with appropriate governance and mechanisms to bring the world's expertise to bear on the shared problem of application management.

 Share operations and integration code

 Instead of each business writing and maintaining their own scripts to manage their infrastructure, why not share operations and integrations code, through a system that works across substrates, across platforms, across operating systems and through the applications built upon them.
 Imagine a world where you don’t need to tweak every script, chart, or file to get your scenario to deploy, scale, or upgrade properly – because those operations are handled for you in code, created by yourself and the community around you.

 What would this allow you to do?
-Could you focus on the logic - on the business decisions - that give meaning to those operations?
-Together, we can combine the knowledge of the open source community into shared, open source applications, which are coded to react to different scenarios, situations, and operations as you’d like them to.
+Could you focus on the logic – on the business decisions – that give meaning to those operations?
+Together, we can combine the knowledge of an open source expert community into shared, open source applications, which are coded to react to different scenarios, situations, and operations as you’d like them to.